All About Points

 - A maximum of 10 service-learning points may count toward earning the medallion and cord.

-Single-Use vs. Multiple-Use Activities
+One-Time vs. Multiple-Use Activities

 - All activities may only be counted once, even if you complete similar experiences multiple times, unless otherwise specified.